parsampsh/adminx/doc/builtin_plugins/file-manager.md

 All the keys for the file manager start with `adminx.filemanager.`.
 You can see list of all of them here:

+- `adminx.filemanager.main_title`: Main title of the admin panel
 - `adminx.filemanager.delete`: Title of the delete button
 - `adminx.filemanager.delete_btn_confirmation`: Delete confirmation message
 - `adminx.filemanager.copy`: Title of the copy button